Educational Pipeline Program

 Mission Statement

-The mission of the Educational Pipeline Program is to encourage high school students from backgrounds underrepresented in medicine to aspire to medical science careers.
+The mission of the Educational Pipeline Program is to encourage high school students from backgrounds underrepresented in medicine to aspire to careers in healthcare or the medical sciences.

-The Netter Center for Community Partnerships, the Perelman School of Medicine, School of Veterinary Medicine, Masters of Public Health Program, and Vagelos Program in Life Sciences & Management collaborate to provide mentorship and education at all levels:
+The Netter Center for Community Partnerships, the Perelman School of Medicine, School of Veterinary Medicine, Center for Public Health, and Vagelos Program in Life Sciences & Management collaborate to provide mentorship and education at all levels:

 - High school students are taught by undergraduates and graduate students